A secret they made me tell

 This is a paper model of what would be 11 feet tall and made of steel.
 If I make it there might be a couple of smaller versions of it in front of it, like children or grandchildren, to make this bird-like piece appear to be so innocent and wholesome that it would not occur to anyone looking at this predator that the bug it is about to eat is you.
 Like the nurse for whom I've named the piece "RNFA" for Registered Nurse, First Assistant.

-I guess they finally broke some barrier.
-They continue to invade my life year after year, just as always.
-But now there is another piece about them - this model of a sculpture named for the nurse.
-And a third and a fourth model have been made, all pieces around 10 feet tall, one about the surgeon, and one about the hospital.
+I guess their continuing to invade my life year after year finally broke some barrier.
+So now there is more art about them - this model of a sculpture named for the nurse.
+And a third and a fourth model have been made, all pieces designed to be around 10 feet tall, one about the surgeon, and one about the hospital.
 Thematically unified works can end up being a show.
 Wouldn't you think they'd want to stop stoking the fire and just go away?

 Instead they have caused me to have thoughts about pieces about other characters involved in the story.
 I don't have to think up excuses to make art, only to go on breathing so that I'll be here to do it.